App-vNext/Polly/docs/Polly-V8.md

 #### Polly.Abstractions

-Contains core primitives for consumers that just want to accept the core `IResilienceStrategy` in their APIs.
+Contains core primitives for consumers that just want to accept the `IResilienceStrategy` in their APIs and aren't interested in individual strategies.

 **Dependencies:** None